 Cooks love cast iron because once it’s hot, it stays hot for longer than a standard pan.
 It’s versatile enough to use for multiple types of recipes, and it’s durable and long lasting.
 If you season your pan, meaning you coat it with oil and cook it in the oven for one hour before using, it will be non-stick too.

-Enameled cast iron
+5. Enameled cast iron

 Enameled cast iron tends to heat slowly and evenly, and they retain heat well so you can keep your food hot once placed on the table.
 The enameled coating isn’t reactive, and they are oven safe and dishwasher safe.
 The only drawbacks to enameled cast iron are that they tend to be heavy, and on occasion, the enamel can chip.

-Hard anodized cookware
+7. Hard anodized cookware

 Aluminum cookware is a lightweight, affordable option that has excellent heat conductivity.
 It will also resist any sort of rust or erosion from use.
-When using aluminum cookware you’ll want to keep in mind that it can have reactivity to some types of food, and because this type of cookware is made from a very soft metal it may scratch easily so it is not as durable or long lasting as other types.
+When using aluminum cookware, you’ll want to keep in mind that it can have reactivity to some types of food.
+Because this type of cookware is made from a very soft metal it may scratch easily, so it’s not as durable or long lasting as other types.